www3838438/status/site/content/incidents/8-1-17-degraded-file-api.md

 +++

 All APIs are experiencing degraded performance, also affecting the usage of the Console.
 We are currently investigating the underlying issue.

+## Update

+Friday afternoon we identified the issue and deployed a temporary solution that greatly reduces the issue, but doesn't address the root cause.
+We will work on addressing the root cause over the weekend and provide a new update with more details when the final fix is deployed.

+At this time the Console is fully operational and virtually all queries against all APIs perform as expected.